Onnamission/SQL-Problem-Solving/README.md

 **Medium:** This folder contains the medium level questions given in HackerRank.

-**Miscellaneous:** This folder contains the those questions which are outside from HackerRank.
+**Miscellaneous:** This folder contains those questions which are outside from HackerRank.
 It mostly contains subqueries.